SOCIAL SCIENCE COURSE DESCRIPTIONS:

 INTRODUCTION TO ENVIRONMENTAL ISSUES

 Introduction to Environmental Issues examines, in a one-semester elective, the origins of and solutions to pressing current environmental issues.
 A comprehensive, multidisciplinary approach to environmental problem solving is stressed, and students will explore the scientific, legal, economic, and social aspects of the issues in order to better understand the complexity of these problems.

 INTRODUCTION TO METEOROLOGY

-This is an introductory course that explores the composition, structure and physical properties of the Earth’s atmosphere.
-Weather phenomena will be studied on both the global and local scale.
-Major topics include heat balance, atmospheric stability, precipitation processes, cyclonic activity, weather analysis, and very basic weather forecasting techniques.
-Particular attention will be paid to the causes, structure and impact of tornadoes, hurricanes, thunderstorms and other severe weather systems.
+Introduction to Meteorology is an introductory course that explores the composition, structure, and physical properties of the Earth’s atmosphere.
+The course focuses on the basics of heat balance, atmospheric stability, precipitation processes, and understanding the importance of clouds.
+We also study cyclonic activity, weather analysis, and very basic weather forecasting techniques.
+Particular attention is paid to the causes, structure, and impact of tornadoes, hurricanes, thunderstorms and other severe weather systems.